Here are ten tips when visiting Alaska that I find important and that aren’t talked about a lot.

 Call your insurance company beforehand and make sure you have roadside assistance coverage, and make sure you are covered in the areas that you will be traveling, just in case.

 Have a spare and a can of extra fuel just in case.
-Of course, extra snacks for the road never hurts either!
+Of course, extra snacks and water for the road never hurt either!

 Traffic Laws You May Not Have Thought About